Hawaii woman found guilty 3 years after fatal hit-and-run

-HONOLULU (AP) - A Hawaii woman was found guilty of negligent homicide and fleeing the scene of a fatal traffic accident three years after hitting a teenager with her car, officials said.
+HONOLULU (AP) - A Hawaii woman has been found guilty of negligent homicide and fleeing the scene of a fatal traffic accident three years after hitting a teenager with her car.

-A state jury reached the verdict Thursday after deliberating less than two hours in the case against 26-year-old Myisha Lee Armitage.
+Local news outlets reported Friday that a state jury reached the verdict Thursday after deliberating less than two hours in the case against 26-year-old Myisha Lee Armitage.

-Armitage was drunk, speeding and driving recklessly before hitting 19-year-old Kaulana Werner in April 2016 while he was crossing Farrington Highway on his way home in Nanakuli, the state said.
+The state says Armitage was drunk, speeding and driving recklessly before hitting 19-year-old Kaulana Werner in April 2016 while he was crossing Farrington Highway in Nanakuli.

-Prosecutors were not surprised at the verdict because there was overwhelming evidence against the driver.

-Armitage was “not credible.
-Everything she said contradicted a lot of the other evidence,” Deputy Prosecutor Duane Kokesch told The Honolulu Star-Advertiser.
+Armitage testified that she had blacked out when her car hit something.

 Armitage and her attorney declined to comment.

-“We just ask everybody out there: If you drink, get a designated driver.
-That’s all we can do.
-If they need to get somewhere, then leave little bit early,” Kaulana’s father, Edward Werner told the Star-Advertiser.

-Armitage remains free on bail with a 9 p.m.-to-6 a.m. curfew, and faces a maximum 10-year prison term for each charge.
+Armitage remains free on bail with curfews, and faces a maximum 10-year prison term for each charge.

 Sentencing is scheduled for Nov.
 1.